wavefrontHQ/docs/pages/doc/integrations_tmc_howto.md

 <ol>
 <li>In Tanzu Mission Control, select <strong>Clusters</strong> and pick the cluster that you want to monitor. </li>
 <li>In the <strong>Integrations</strong> tile, click <strong>Add Integration</strong> and select <strong>Tanzu Observability</strong>. </li>
-<li>In the <strong>Add Tanzu Observability</strong> dialog, select the credention that is associated with the Wavefront instance that you want to use for monitoring.</li>
+<li>In the <strong>Add Tanzu Observability</strong> dialog, select the credential that is associated with the Wavefront instance that you want to use for monitoring.</li>
 <li>After a few minutes, the <strong>Integrations</strong> tile shows the TMC Adapter status <strong>OK</strong></li>
 <li>Click the link to Tanzu Observability.
 The cluster metrics appear in a Wavefront dashboard. </li>
 </ol> </td>